jacksonjw12/mbannister.github.io/_teaching/62-s16/Assignment09/Assignment09.md

 setBalance(balance);
 ```

 Assuming that `getBalance( )` and `setBalance( )` are implemented as they should be, you can feel comfortable in a single-threaded program that nothing can really go wrong here; the old balance will be fetched and placed into the variable balance, an amount will be added to it, and the result will become the new balance.
-(There is one possible problem, which is the fact that ints have a maximum value and the balance will roll back to a negative number if it passes that maximum.)
+(There is one possible problem, which is the fact that `ints` have a maximum value and the balance will roll back to a negative number if it passes that maximum.)
 This chunk of code is simple, straightforward, and predictable.

 We call Java programs that perform only one task at a time _single-threaded_.
 However, not all Java programs fall into this category.
 In Java, a thread consists of a run-time stack and a program counter (pointing to the current bytecode instruction that is to be executed).
 Java programs can have multiple, simultaneously-executing threads, meaning that they can have more than one run-time stack (one per thread) and more than one program counter (again, one per thread), though all the threads will share the same static memory and the same heap.
 (There is essentially no theoretical limit on how many threads you can run at a time, though there are practical limitations, such as the reality that run-time stacks are pre-allocated to a size that can be as large as a megabyte or two each.)
 The practical effect of this is that a program can carry on doing multiple, separate tasks simultaneously, with this simultaneity achieved by literally running the threads on separate processors, if you have at least as many processor cores as threads, or by time-slicing---rapidly switching between them, so that one processor can contribute to the work of more than one thread---if you have more threads than processors.

 When first confronted with this notion, a reasonable question to ask is "Why would I want my program to be able to do more than one thing at a time?"
 There are a variety of reasons.
 A few of these reasons are:

-- On a machine with multiple processors — something that has become the norm for personal computers and even many smartphones — more than one processor can execute parts of your program simultaneously.
+- On a machine with multiple processors---something that has become the norm for personal computers and even many smartphones---more than one processor can execute parts of your program simultaneously.
 Current trends lead to a future where even personal computers may well have a very large number of processors; we'll want our programs to be able to make use of these.
 But a single Java thread can only keep a single processor busy!
-If you had four processors on a machine, 3/4 of your processing power would sit idle, even if there was theoretically work they could be doing.
+If you had four processors on a machine, 75% of your processing power would sit idle, even if there was theoretically work they could be doing.
 - Even on a machine with a single processor, multiple threads, used judiciously, can be a valuable design aid, allowing us to take disparate tasks and separate them into threads, so that the code for each task does not have to be intertwined with code for the other.
 One place where this need arises is in programs with graphical user interfaces.
 For example, all of the UI-related code in a Java-based graphical user interface (using Java's Swing library) is required to run on the same thread, so long-running tasks must be run on a separate thread to allow the UI to remain responsive while those tasks proceed.
 - A program that can be broken up into completely autonomous tasks that communicate only by passing messages back and forth can then be broken up into separate programs that run together as a distributed system on separate machines, with the messages sent over a network instead of just being copied from one memory location to another.
 This has some tremendous scalability benefits---if you have 1,000 machines and have enough work to keep all of them busy all the time, you can get your work done up to 1,000 times faster than you could on a single machine.
 Of course, you'll never really achieve the 1,000x speedup, since there is time spent creating, sending, and receiving messages — and quite possibly time spent by each machine waiting for another machine to do work that must be done before it can continue.
 But the speedup can still be dramatic, especially if you can get a lot of machines to work together on a problem that is easily divisible into individual, independent units of work.
 (And they don't all have to be your machines!
 [Folding@home](https://en.wikipedia.org/wiki/SETI@home), for example, asks people all over the world to donate their spare computing resources — times when their machines aren't doing anything else — to work on achieving a deeper understanding of diseases like Alzheimer's, Mad Cow, and Parkinson's.
 [SETI@home](https://en.wikipedia.org/wiki/SETI@home) is a similar project devoted to finding evidence of intelligent extra-terrestrial life.)